Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

   * cpe modules, and a script that generates them automatically?

+    Some steps

+     1. Hand-generated EasyConfigs in the Swiss style

+     2. How to deal with different targets for different partitions, or do we fully rely on optarch which would mean that by default we only load that set of modules that works for all of LUMI and then rely on the OPTARCH processing to load the architecture-specific ones?

+     3. Automatically generate the EasyConfigs from a database of toolchain component versions and templates for the EasyConfig?

+     4. Rework the EasyBlock so that we can avoid having all that LMOD code in the EasyConfig file.

     Challenge in case we switch to a hierarchical MNS

       * Ensure that when loading a cpe* module, the MODULEPATH for the modules